7 Childhood Diwali Memories That Will Make You Instantly Nostalgic

 childhood diwali memories

 Diwali is the time for not just eating, but overeating!
 Infact we’d love to visit Diwali parties with our parents as we look forward to trying out delicious homemade snacks and sweets prepared by our family friends.
-As children, we’d socialise with other kids and sit in a room, chit-chatting about school, films and hobbies, as we stuffed our face with goodies.
+As children, we’d socialise with other kids and sit in a room, chit-chatting about school, films and hobbies, as we stuffed our faces with goodies.
 And our parents would be busy interacting with their friends.
 Gorging on kaju katli, boondi laddoo, kachoris and whatnot, as we chilled with our friends, during these parties would be out of the world.

 childhood diwali memories

 Finally, after all that overeating, we’d pass out on the sofa, already planning on the crackers and the things we’d do for the next Diwali.
 We’d probably keep some leftover crackers for New Year and plan to finish the remaining sweets over the next few days.
-While the Diwali withdrawal symptoms would slowly kick in, reliving those moments with our family by sitting on the couch and talking about our celebrations is just priceless.
-With ut bellies full and hearts fuller, Diwali definitely brought lots of cheer and happiness and made our childhood memories a special one.
+While the Diwali withdrawal symptoms slowly kick in, reliving those moments with our family by sitting on the couch and talking about our celebrations is just priceless.
+With our bellies full and hearts fuller, Diwali brought lots of cheer and happiness and made our childhood memories a special one.

 Wish you folks a very Happy Diwali!
 Hope we took you on a walk down a happy childhood Diwali memory lane.
 This Diwali, stay safe, mask up and have a wonderful time!